simpleanalytics/docs/_docs/36_legal/05_data-collection.md

 These IDs are not linked to a person or personal data.
 It’s linked to only a page view, page, or session.
 IDs are also not stored on the device.
 Meaning, that if a visitor reloads the page (with F5, for example), the IDs will all be reset.

+We never, ever collect or create an ID for a user, browser, or device.

 ### Scrolled percentage

 <p class="rating"><svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><path fill="#65aed7" fill-rule="evenodd" d="M12 24a12 12 0 1 0 0-24 12 12 0 0 0 0 24Zm0-5a7 7 0 1 0 0-14 7 7 0 0 0 0 14Z" /></svg> Somewhat important</p>